Speedymcfly/The-Super-Mario-Bros-Movie-Demastered/README.md

 # Download
 1. Go to the 'Releases' page
 2. Look for the latest version
-3. Download the .zip
+3. Download the .zip file
 4. Extract and run

-Enjoy!
+5. Enjoy!

 Don't fret abut the 7z either just wait and play!
 Additionally, if you already own the game and don't want to redownload the entire game, download the PBEX file and replace it with the previous file.